webmozarts/console-parallelization/README.md

 *: When using the `Parallelization` trait, those hooks can be directly configured by overriding the corresponding method.

-## Subscribed Services

-You should be using [subscribed services] or proxies.
-Indeed, you may otherwise end up with the issue that the service initially injected in the command may end up being different than the one used by the container.
-This is because upon error, the `ResetServiceErrorHandler` error handler is used which resets the container when an item fails.
-As a result, if the service is not directly fetched from the container (to get a fresh instance if the container resets), you will end up using an obsolete service.

-A common symptom of this issue is to run into a closed entity manager issue.

-## Differences with other libraries

-If you came across this library and wonder what the differences are with [Amphp] or [ReactPHP] or other potential parallelization libraries, this section is to highlight a few differences.

-The primary difference is the parallelization mechanism itself.
-Amphp or ReactPHP work by spawning a pool of workers and distributing the work to those.
-This library however, spawns a pool of processes.
-To be more specific, the differences lies in how the spawn processed are used:

-- An Amphp/ReactPHP worker can share state; with this library however you cannot easily do so.
-- A worker may handle multiple jobs, whereas with this library the process will be killed after each segment is completed.
-To bring it to a similar level, it would be somewhat equivalent to consider the work of handling a segment in this library as a Amphp/ReactPHP worker task, and that the worker is killed after handling a single task.

-The other difference is that this library works with a command as its central point.
-This offers the following advantages:

-- No additional context need to be provided: once in your child process, you are in your command as usual.
-No custom bootstrap is necessary.
-- The command can be executed with and without parallelization seamlessly.
-It is also trivial to mimic the execution of a child process as it is a matter of using the `--child` option and passing the child items via the STDIN.
-- It is easier to adapt the distribution of the load and memory leaks of the task by configuring the segment and batch sizes.

 ## Contribute

 Contributions to the package are always welcome!